 There is hope for healing and I consider it a privilege to walk alongside you in your journey toward living the best life you can.

-My focus is to help individuals heal by making subtle shifts in their thoughts and behavior.
 I also believe that therapy shouldn't be mysterious so I'll be with you every step of the way.

 If you are in crisis, please call the National Suicide Prevention Lifeline, a free, 24-hour hotline at 988 or text 741741.